shlokgalav/Cricket-ball-physics/notes/3A_aerodynamic_effects.md

 ## Basic Equations

-The initial velocity is split into horizontal and vertical components:
+The initial velocity is split into horizontal, vertical, and sideways components:

 $$
 v_x = v_0 \cos(\theta)